arcus-azure/arcus.observability/docs/versioned_docs/version-v2.4/02-Features/writing-different-telemetry-types.md

 ### Measuring Azure Search dependencies

-We allow you to measure Azure Search depdendencies for cognetive services.
+We allow you to measure Azure Search dependencies for cognitive services.

 Here is how you can report an Azure Search dependency: